-The Black Bird project comprises 38 exploration claims (1,870 hectares) within the larger Sunny Lake property.
+The Black Bird project comprises 38 exploration claims (1,870 hectares) within the former larger Sunny Lake Properties.
 The mineral rights exclude surface rights and were acquired by staking and at the date of this technical report are in good standing.
-The Sunny Lake property, including the mineral resource reported herein, is located entirely on Crown lands within the province of Quebec.
+The Sunny Lake Properties, including the mineral resource reported herein, is located entirely on Crown lands within the province of Québec.
+The property is now solely owned by Century.